icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 Unfortunately, we cannot know the accuracy of the method with the data in NACA-TN-3338, as there was not an independent measurement of the drop size distribution.
-Figure 23 frankly does not look like a natural or artificially produced drop size sprectrum that I have seen (they usually have an "S" shape, not a steep slope at one end), but perhaps the nozzles used in the test produced that size characteristic.
+Figure 23 frankly does not look like a natural or artificially produced drop size spectrum that I have seen (they usually have an "S" shape, not a steep slope at one end), but perhaps the nozzles used in the test produced that size characteristic.
 I think that it is more likely that the aspirating device used to measure LWC was not very accurate, resulting in an artificially high left end point.

 I think that here NACA-TN-3338 missed an opportunity.
-The oiled-slide measurement technique was studied in detail by Langmuir [^], and the potential shortcoming of the method noted.
+The oiled-slide measurement technique was studied in detail by Langmuir [^3], and the potential shortcoming of the method noted.
 However, the technique can yield accurate results, if care is taken in both the sample collection and the processing of the samples.
-[I have used the oiled-slide and other drop sizing instruments method in natural icing flight tests].
+[I have used the oiled-slide method and other drop sizing instruments in natural icing flight tests].

 Langmuir chose to use oiled-slide data to develop the Langmuir distributions, see ["A Langmuir B drop size distribution is (almost) a normal distribution"]({filename}A Langmuir B distribution is almost a normal distribution.md).